 Literally, it’s addicting.

 It’s called caffeine, and it is what gives coffee its somewhat bitter flavor.
-It is also responsible for that little boost of energy you get after a sip or two when you don’t want to keep your eyes open and adulting seems impossible.
+Caffeine in coffee is also responsible for that little boost of energy you get after a sip or two when you don’t want to keep your eyes open and adulting seems impossible.

 Caffeine naturally occurs in coffee beans and therefore coffee, but do you really have any idea how much caffeine is in your coffee?
 Read on to learn the basics of caffeine and how it positively and negatively affects your body in this all-inclusive guide.